-The past 18 months have taken singer/songwriter Leslie Cours Mather on an amazing ride, and it’s one she says she will never forget.
+The last two years have taken singer/songwriter Leslie Cours Mather on an amazing ride, and it’s one she says she will never forget.
 “My first single was ‘Countrified’ – which went to the Top 40 on the MusicRow CountryBreakout™ Chart.
 For a debut single and a newbie who hasn’t had experience with the formal music industry, I was very excited about that.
 Then, we had ‘Hell Hath No Fury,’ which I started performing on a radio tour.”

 The high-octane “That Was The Whiskey” followed, and all three tracks made their mark.
-Add to that a much-buzzed-about performance at the CMA Music Festival, three videos, plus a Christmas single, and Leslie has established herself as a newcomer of extraordinary talent.
+Add to that a much-buzzed-about performances at the CMA Music Festival, three videos, plus two Christmas singles, and Leslie has established herself as a newcomer of extraordinary talent.

 The songstress is now promoting her newest single, the patriotic rallying cry for unity that is “We Are America.”
 Leslie explains, “With the increasing violence, terrorism, political unrest and division in our country, it seems more important than ever to remember who we are,” Leslie notes.
 “This is a great country, and I hope people will remember our amazing foundation and the sacrifice it took to become a nation in the first place.”

-Mather related that one of the aspects of the radio visits she enjoyed the most was seeing how diverse and varied the United States is – with great country music fans everywhere.
+Mather related that one of the aspects of the radio visits she enjoyed the most was seeing how diverse and varied the United States is .
 Then again, it’s no wonder that the singer loves to travel.
 She was constantly on the move as a youngster.
 She was born in Singapore, but with her father serving his country as a member of the United States Army, her story includes a few other stops along the way – Indonesia, Virginia, Florida, New Jersey, Missouri, Pennsylvania, South Carolina, Tennessee and California are all places that she has called home.

 Being true to herself is something that came naturally – and early for the singer.
 “I’ve always been musical, and my music always went with me.
 When I was eight, I begged for music lessons.
 We had a piano, and I had been trying to write songs on it, even though I didn’t know how to play.
 My parents hired a teacher for me, and I never wanted to stop practicing, and songwriting.”

 Leslie further developed her musical talents by attending Vanderbilt University in Music City.
-During her time in Tennessee, she also enrolled in acting school, met the man who would become her husband, and went to work for Bob Farnsworth at Hummingbird Productions.
+During her time in Tennessee, she also enrolled in acting school, met the man who would become her husband, and went to work on Music Row.
 She eventually wound up settling in the Los Angeles area, continuing to work on her craft as an artist.

 However, the industry can take a toll, and Leslie began to have second thoughts about a career in entertainment.
-“I had pretty much given up,” she confesses.
-“My expectation level dropped.”
+“It was frustrating,” she confesses.
+“Things would start and stall, then start and stall again.”
 But, then – as has been the case with her life since day one – there was another twist in the road.
 An unrelated business meeting between her father and a colleague led to a series of phone calls, which led to a meeting with iconic record producer Denny Diante.
 Famous for his work with legends such as B.B.
-King, Barbra Streisand and Neil Diamond, he immediately tapped into his Nashville connections to bring in a “Wrecking Crew” of studio players to Blackbird Studios.
+King, Barbra Streisand and Neil Diamond, he and Leslie decided Country was the perfect fit and he immediately tapped into his Nashville connections to bring in a “Wrecking Crew” of studio players to Blackbird Studios.
 As the final product proves, Leslie rose to the occasion, as she and Diante hit the studio with a vengeance.

 One of the most exciting aspects of the session was that it allowed Mather to push the parameters of her comfort zone.
 For instance: “That Was The Whiskey” came in at the very end of her song selection process, but once she heard it – she wanted it.
-“It’s about this good Christian girl who goes out and parties one night, and finds out she likes it.
-I got to play a character for three or four minutes, and for me that’s fun!”
+“She’s a good Christian girl who goes out and parties one night, and finds out she likes it.
+When I get to play a character for three or four minutes, I’m happy!”